 Tampa Murder Defense Lawyer

 Murder is a capital crime in Florida.
 In fact, Florida was the first state to bring back the death penalty after the Supreme Court decision in 1972.
-If you are facing homicide charges and your life is literally on the line the Tampa criminal lawyers at All Family Law Group are who you want to call as they have defended people accused of felonies, murder and other violent crimes.
+If you are facing homicide charges and your life is literally on the line the criminal defense lawyers in Tampa at All Family Law Group, P.A. are who you want to call as we have defended hundreds of people accused of felonies, murder and other violent crimes.
 From our first consultation with you and throughout the entire process, we make sure that no stone is left overturned, no piece of evidence overlooked and no detail is missed.
 As Tampa criminal defense attorneys,we know what is at stake.
 And we are dedicated to making sure that your day in court results in the best possible outcome.

 What is homicide and how is it different from murder in Florida?